What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 In 1809, John Adams, a descendant of New England Puritans and by then a former president, wrote, “I will insist that the Hebrews have done more to civilize Men than any other Nation.
 If I were an Atheist and believed in blind eternal Fate, I should still believe that Fate had ordained the Jews to be the most essential Instrument for civilizing the Nations.”
 Adams employed that “instrument” to advance something like the Hebrew covenant, writing, in what is still part of the preamble to the Massachusetts constitution, that “The body politic is … a social compact, by which the whole people covenants with each citizen, and each citizen with the whole people, that all shall be governed by certain laws for the common good.”

-Note what that entails: Covenants require extralegal agreements, or traditions of trust, even among their competing participants, as much as they require laws that can too-easily be undercut by the laws’ own enforcers unless they also rely on a strong, nourished consensus favoring the rule of law itself.
-That relies, in turn, on an overriding sense of trust, even amid substantive disagreements.
-A civic-republican society can’t rely on imagined ties of sacred “blood and soil,” the shorthand for ethno-racial, quasi-familial bonds that sustain a sense of intimacy among people who share what historian Benedict Anderson called “Imagined Communities.”
-Rather, a civic-republican society is based on a covenant, a semi-spiritual agreement among autonomous individuals to hold one another to certain public virtues and norms that neither the liberal state nor free market alone can nourish or defend.
-Something additional, or foundational, is required: a civil society that reinforces the kind of “social compact” sought by Adams. ______________________________________________________________________________________________________________
+Note what that entails: Covenants require extralegal agreements, or traditions of trust, even among competing participants, as much as they require laws that can easily be undercut by the laws’ own enforcers unless they also rely on a strong, nourished consensus that favors the rule of law itself.
+That consensus relies, in turn, on an overriding sense of trust.
+A civic-republican society that’s as pluralist as ours can’t rely on semi-sacred ties of “blood and soil” or on ethno-racial, quasi-familial bonds that sustain a sense of intimacy among people who share what historian Benedict Anderson called “Imagined Communities.”
+Rather, a civic-republican society needs a covenant, a semi-spiritual agreement among autonomous individuals to hold one another to certain public virtues and norms that neither the liberal state nor “the free market” alone can nourish or defend.
+Something additional, or foundational, is required: a civil society that reinforces the “social compact” sought by Adams. ______________________________________________________________________________________________________________

 A civic-republican society is secured not only by institutional and legal authority but also by understandings that cannot be legislated.
 Such a social compact cannot be rooted ultimately in ties of blood and soil.